libktx/ktx/README.md

 [**KTX** wiki](https://github.com/libktx/ktx/wiki) lists some useful resources that can help you get started.

-Most official guides and code examples in this repository assume that the reader is at least a bit familiar with the LibGDX API.
-If you are just getting to know the framework, it might be helpful to go through [the official LibGDX wiki](https://github.com/libgdx/libgdx/wiki), and convert some Java examples to Kotlin.
+Most official guides and code examples in this repository assume that the reader is at least a bit familiar with the libGDX API.
+If you are just getting to know the framework, it might be helpful to go through [the official libGDX wiki](https://github.com/libgdx/libgdx/wiki), and convert some Java examples to Kotlin.

 ## [Contribution](.github/CONTRIBUTING.md)